oliviahanley/wren-keyboard/README.md

 # Wren Keyboard
 ## Introduction
 The Wren Keyboard is a 6x5+4 key asymmetrical split ergonomic keyboard with a southpaw numpad.
-It takes heavy inspiration from [Afternoon Lab's Breeze keyboard](https://afternoonlabs.com/breeze/), but adds rotary encoder support and an additional row on the larger half.
+It takes heavy inspiration from [Afternoon Labs' Breeze keyboard](https://afternoonlabs.com/breeze/), but adds rotary encoder support and an additional column on the larger half.

 My primary keyboard for the last few years has been Prime Keyboards' prime_o, before which I used a handwired Planck.
 On both I made pretty heavy use of the numpad.
 I grew to appreciate the prime\_o's physical one, though, mostly because I spend a lot of time in Excel at my day job and like using the mouse and numpad simultaneously.
 I've been wanting to switch to ergo for a while, but I was annoyed by the thought of having to use a separate numpad to recreate that experience.
 This design came from that annoyance.